Once Upon a Time...

 “Whenever I walked in, I felt like I was with family,” Jason says.
 “They were so nurturing, so caring—not just to Kylie, but to us, too.”

 Karen and Jason agree that they both took comfort in seeing the same group of doctors and nurses day in and day out.

-	After Kylie spent 23 days in the NICU, doctors determined she needed heart surgery; she was transferred to a nearby pediatric hospital for the procedure.
-However, after 10 days, Karen had had enough of the hospital that was “too big, too impersonal.”
+After Kylie spent 23 days in the NICU, doctors determined she needed heart surgery.
+She was transferred to a nearby pediatric hospital for the procedure; however, after 10 days, Karen had enough of the hospital that was “too big, too impersonal.”

 “You could be there for days and never see the same nurse twice, and you could never find a doctor to give you an update or even return a phone call,” she says.
 “And my daughter was getting so much morphine that she was becoming dependent on it, which was a huge concern in her recovery.
 Once she was stable from the surgery, I electively transferred her back to Jefferson in New Jersey.
 She needed to be where I trusted the care.”

 Once back at Jefferson, Kylie began improving steadily, and Karen and Jason were relieved.